 For example, intellectual disorders have an approval rate of 88% after a hearing.

-Several other common impairments also have approval rates of more than 50%:
+Several other common medical conditions also have approval rates of more than 50%:

 - Congestive heart failure (80%),